Open-Acidification/AlkalinityTitrator/README.md

 ### Run on Device

-To run (with the UI State Machine integrated)
+To run from the Raspberry Pi.

 ``` sh
 ./run.sh